Wimmics/HOWTO_Virtuoso-Docker/Basic/Installation.md

 ```
 DirsAllowed = ., ../vad, /usr/share/proj, /database/import
 ```
-To restart vistuoso container:
+To restart virtuoso container:
 ```
 docker restart  docker-virtuoso
 ```

 ## 2. Docker compose (simple case)

-The simple docker compose case is when you just need to respect a reproductibility data process.
-In that case you will "just" have to build an app composed by :
+The simple docker-compose case is when you just need to respect a reproducible data process.
+In that case, you will "just" have to build an app composed by :
-* the official virtuoso image
+* The official virtuoso image
-* the data process run via a new docker image that you will create by your own.
-This one will simply called a bash script operating the data process
+* The data process run via a new docker image that you will create on your own.
+This one will simply be called a bash script operating the data process

 We could find here a template of *docker-compose.yml* invested into the DBpedia project :